-4.1 A moratorium must be put in place for new extractive industries (quarries and minerals etc) until all of the following criteria are met:

-- a.
-A review of permitted development rights for exploration takes place by the Department for Infrastructure.
-This review was has been established by the Department but is yet to be completed. - b.
-The Department for the Economy carries out a Strategic Environment Assessment of the issuing of mineral licensing and that its failure to carry this out renders those existing licences in breach of the Environmental Assessment of Plans and Programmes Regulations (Northern Ireland) 2004. - c.
-In the absence of B your council must carry out its own Strategic Environmental Assessment to comply with the Environmental Assessment of Plans and Programmes Regulations (Northern Ireland) 2004. - d.
-A cumulative assessment on the impacts of all extractive industries in your Council area is carried out to develop a scientifically accurate baseline against which all future Environmental Impact Assessments for extractive industries can be reliably assessed. - e.
-You carry out a review of extant consents for extractive industries (and factory farms) to comply with the legal requirements under Regulation 45, 46, 50, 51 of The Conservation f.
-An o An objective assessment is carried out of existing unregulated and unassessed extractive indus stries in you ır Coun cil area to enable you to assess: - strategic nee ed for further extraction - curr ent volur nes of extr acted mate erial (please r note the a annual mi nerals st ateme nt is not up to date and industry claims require e inde ependen t v verification) - human rights of communitie s aff fected by the industry - social impacts - economic impacts - economic impacts g.
-An independent economic assessment is carried out to assess the benefits and disbenefits of extractive industries that addresses at all issues including:
+- 4.1 A moratorium must be put in place for new extractive industries (quarries and minerals) until all of the following criteria are met: - (a) A review of permitted development rights for exploration takes place by the Department for Infrastructure.
+This review has been established by the Department but is yet to be completed. - (b) The Department for the Economy must carry out a Strategic Environment Assessment of the issuing of mineral licensing and that its failure to carry this out renders those existing licences in breach of the Environmental Assessment of Plans and Programmes Regulations (Northern Ireland) 2004. - (c) In the absence of B your council must carry out its own Strategic Environmental Assessment to comply with the Environmental Assessment of Plans and Programmes Regulations (Northern Ireland) 2004 - (d) A cumulative assessment on the impacts of all extractive industries in your Council area is carried out to develop a scientifically accurate baseline against which all future Environmental Impact Assessments for extractive industries can be reliably assessed. - (e) You carry out a review of extant consents for extractive industries they impact on to comply with the legal requirements under Regulation 45, 46, 50, 51 of The Conservation (Natural Habitats, etc.) Regulations (Northern Ireland) 1995 to ensure compliance with Article 6 of the Habitats Directive. - (f) An objective assessment is carried out of existing unregulated and unassessed extractive industries in your Council area to enable you to assess: - strategic need for further extraction - current volumes of extracted material (please note the annual minerals statement is not up to date and industry claims potentially require independent verification) - human rights of communities affected by the industry - social impacts - economic impacts - environmental impacts - (g) An independent economic assessment is carried out to assess the benefits and disbenefits of extractive industries that addresses at all issues including: - -bonds for councils - restoration planning - clean-up costs - contribution to local economy - economic damage to other industries